-The two sacraments ordained by Christ, which are generally necessary for our salvation, are Baptism and Holy Communion.
-Holy Communion is also called the Lord’s Supper, the Eucharist (Thanksgiving), and the Mass
+The two Sacraments ordained by Christ, which are generally necessary for our salvation, are Baptism and the Eucharist.
+The Eucharist is also called the Lord’s Supper, Holy Communion, and the Mass

 Other rites known to be Sacraments include Confirmation, Confession and Absolution, Marriage, Ordination, and the Anointing of the Sick.
 These are sometimes called the Sacraments of the Church.